phellams/phellams-automator/README.md

 [![build][build-status]][build-url]

-🟣 Building the container locally.
+🟣 Building the container locally.a

-From:
+The Gitlab docker build is is managed by the Phellams-Automator docker image, using the gitab workflow ci pipeline.

 ![gitlab-logo][gitlab-badge]